 Autism, from my perspective, is a genetic condition influenced by environmental factors, causing social relationship problems and sensory over-stimulation.
 If this sounds technical, it is, but I will break it down.
 Autism is a developmental condition present at birth.
 No choice is involved, as one cannot pick their genes or parents.

-Environmental factors are events, long-term or short, that change the brain over time.
-Environmental factors can include diet, pollution, illness, etc. Often these are not a choice, as one often does not choose to become ill.
+Environmental factors are events, long-term or short-term, that change the brain over time.
+Environmental factors can include diet, pollution, illness, etc. Often, these are not choices, as one does not choose to become ill.
 Some environmental factors can be controlled, such as diet.
 An entire article will be dedicated to diet, so bear with me.

 Social relationship problems are the hallmark of autism.
-Often children with autism have problems understanding the social cues of others and understanding thoughts and feelings.
+Often, children with autism have problems understanding others’ social cues and thoughts and feelings.
 This can include poor eye contact, extreme bluntness, and the inability to maintain attention with one another.
 Relationships are problematic, and children with autism are often isolated and bullied.

 Sensory over-stimulation may be the most difficult component to understand.
-Most people with neurotypical senses cannot understand how noise can physically hurt, or motions of color can cause headaches.
+Most people with neurotypical senses cannot understand how noise can physically hurt or how motions of color can cause headaches.
 People with autism have over-heightened senses and are much more sensitive to their environments.
-For some, even the clothing they wear can cause pain due to the over-sensitivity of the skin.
+For some, even the clothing they wear can cause pain due to skin hypersensitivity.

 Autism Can Change With Time

 Raun’s parents did not accept this prognosis and decided to work on helping their son themselves.
 They spent 4-5 hours a day with him in a specially designed playroom, where they taught him social interactions.
 In about three years, he emerged with almost all traces of autism gone.
-He went to school, did extremely well, and graduated and went to college.
+He went to school, did extremely well, graduated, and went to college.
 He is a success story that should give anyone with autism or a child with autism hope.
 His parents created a technique called the Son-Rise Program, which is the main treatment you will learn about in this article series.
-It is logical, effective, and has a 100% track record of helping kids with autism.
+It is logical and effective, and has helped many autistic children.

 As a parent, you must have hope and show this to your child.
 Your child cannot see you upset, flustered, and distraught.
 You have to watch your emotions around your child and make sure to present a happy, fun, and accepting environment.
 You are the agent of change for your child.
-Doctors, therapists, and teachers cannot alone change your child.
-You are the one who spends time daily with your child.
+Doctors, therapists, and teachers cannot change your child alone.
+You are the one who spends time with your child every day.
 The work is yours.
-A therapist like myself can help teach you methods and be there for problems.
-However, most of the time spent is you with your child.
+A therapist like me can help teach you methods and be there for problems.
+However, most of the time is spent with your child.

 The journey ahead will be long and difficult.
 There is no avoiding this.
 If you are a parent with an autistic child, you are already on an arduous journey.
-However, the difference now is you can have hope for a better future and will be taking steps to reach it.
+However, the difference now is that you can have hope for a better future and take steps to reach it.
 In time, your child will improve and be able to do more than he or she could have.

 I plan to write a weekly article covering this treatment, so please bear with me.
 The next article in the series will include how someone with autism sees the world and how attitude and motivation are important in treating autism.
 I look forward to seeing you next week!